ACADEMIC SCHOLARS & GRADUATING WITH HONORS

 Becoming an Academic Scholar (Maroon & Gold Cord)

-Any student successfully completing 3 or more college credit bearing classes with a B- or greater.
+Any student successfully completing 3 or more college credit bearing classes with a B- or greater in.
 This includes all PSEO classes.

-- Courses that have an A and B section will be counted as one course.
+- Courses that have an A and B/C section will be counted as one course.

 Area One: Language ArtsAP English Language & Composition, CIS Advanced Public Speaking, CIS University Writing & Critical Reading, CIS Introduction to Literature

-Area Two: SciencesAP Biology, AP Chemistry, AP Physics, AP Physics - Mechanics
+Area Two: SciencesAP Biology, AP Chemistry, AP Physics, AP Physics - Mechanics, CIS Human Physiology

-Area Three: MathematicsAP Calculus I, AP Calculus II, AP Computer Science, AP Statistics, CIS Basics & Applied Statistics (ALC only), CIS College Algebra Through Modeling
+Area Three: MathematicsAP Calculus I, AP Calculus II, AP Computer Science, AP Computer Science Principles, AP Statistics, CIS Basics & Applied Statistics (ALC only), CIS College Algebra Through Modeling

-Area Four: Social StudiesAP US History, AP World History, Political Science, CIS Microeconomics, CIS Macroeconomics, CIS Political Science, CIS US History to 1880, CIS US History 1880 to Present, AP Psychology
+Area Four: Social StudiesAP US History, AP World History, CIS Microeconomics, CIS Macroeconomics, AP Psychology, AP Human Geography

 Area Five: World LanguagesChinese III, Chinese IV, French V, Spanish V

 Area Six: ArtsAP Music Theory

-Area Seven: Career and Technical EducationIntro to Health Care, Emergency Medical Responder, Emergency Medical Technician, Principles of Marketing, College Introduction to Business, Business Computer Applications, Human Relations in Business, Business Information Systems, Plant Science Concepts, CIS Plant Science, CIS Animal Science, Landscape Design and Construction, Greenhouse Technology, Intro to Metals Technology, Welding and Machine Tool Tech, Engineering and Drafting 1, Exploring Childhood
+Area Seven: Career and Technical EducationIntro to Health Care, Emergency Medical Responder, Emergency Medical Technician, Principles of Marketing, College Introduction to Business, Business Computer Applications, Human Relations in Business, Business Information Systems, Plant Science Concepts, CIS Animal Science, Landscape Design and Construction, Greenhouse Technology, Engineering and Drafting 1, Exploring Education

-Academic LetteringIn order to earn a Forest Lake High School Academic Letter, students must earn a cumulative grade point average based on the following:
+Academic LetteringIn order to earn a Forest Lake Area High School Academic Letter, students must earn a cumulative grade point average based on the following:

 Year in School